kewh/echoCMS/README.md

     </section>
 ````
 #### To add images
-To use images in your HTML do something like the following (see also the element below for details of the image types available for each item):
+To use images in your HTML do something like the following (see also the section below for details of the image types available for each item):
 ````php
     <?php $yourItems = $get->items('yourPage','yourElement');?>